Andrew McFarlane (Australian actor): Early life and education

 McFarlane was born in Albany, Western Australia.
+The family moved to Brisbane in the 1960s, often taking long trips to Adelaide where his grandparents lived.
+His father was a cattle drover and McFarlane accompanied him to far west Queensland, droving, when he was eleven.

-After the family moved to Melbourne he attended Camberwell Grammar School and was involved in school plays and school cadets.
-He has long been open about his homosexuality.
+After the family relocated to Melbourne, McFarlane attended Camberwell Grammar School, where he was involved in school plays and school cadets.

-Career
+McFarlane studied a Bachelor of Dramatic Art majoring in Acting, at Sydney's National Institute of Dramatic Art (NIDA), graduating in 1973, alongside actress Tina Bursill.

-After making his TV debut in Crawfords police dramas Homicide and Matlock Police, he won a recurring role on Division 4 before joining World War II soap opera The Sullivans as oldest son John Sullivan.

-He left the series after eighteen months and in the storyline John was reported missing in action – the writers left his final fate unresolved in the hope McFarlane would return to the show.
-McFarlane returned to the role in the TV movie The John Sullivan Story.
-The role gained McFarlane a Sammy Award for best supporting actor in a TV series in 1977.
+Crawfords police dramas Homicide and Matlock Police, McFarlane won a recurring role on Division 4, before joining World War II soap opera The Sullivans, as oldest son John Sullivan.
+He left the series after eighteen months and in the storyline John was reported missing in action – the writers left his final fate unresolved, in the hope McFarlane would return to the show.
+He returned to the role in the TV movie spinoff The John Sullivan Story.
+The role gained McFarlane a Sammy Award for Best Supporting Actor in a TV Series in 1977.

+In 1977, McFarlane appeared in the Walt Disney family film Harness Fever, as Teddy's older brother Doone Boyd.
+It was released in UK cinemas in 1977 and again in mid 1978, under the name Born to Run.
+It wasn't released in Australia however, until 1979.
+The same year, it was split into two parts and shown on American television on NBC's The Wonderful World of Disney.

+From 1979 to 1983, McFarlane had a lead role opposite Robert Coleby in action drama series Patrol Boat, as Lieutenant David Keating.
+During this time, he also appeared alongside an all-star cast in the 1982 World War I miniseries 1915, as Robert Gillen.
+A big budget production, the series was sold to over 40 countries, creating a demand for Australian programming in the US.

-He later took the lead role in the miniseries The Flying Doctors, reprising the role in the ongoing series that followed.
-Again he left the series after 16 episodes at the height of its popularity.
-However, he returned in the fifth season for another 37 episodes.
-He also appeared in Rafferty's Rules as "Police Prosecutor Gibson".
-McFarlane has since played the father of Tasha Andrews in soap opera Home and Away and in 2005 played Bobby Hoyland in the soap opera Neighbours.
+McFarlane took the lead role of Dr Tom Callaghan in the miniseries The Flying Doctors in 1985, reprising the role in the ongoing series that followed.
+He left the series after 16 episodes, at the height of its popularity in September 1986, but returned in the fifth season in August 1989 for a further 37 episodes, through to 1991.
+He also appeared in Rafferty's Rules as Police Prosecutor Gibson in 1988.

-He has been a Play School presenter since 2000 and was also one of Governor Arthur Phillip's people on Australian History on ABC.
-He acted in the TV series Spellbinder as Brian Reynolds, Paul's father and played Hugh Delaney in the miniseries The Alice.
+From 1995 to 1997, McFarlane had a regular role in children's fantasy adventure series Spellbinder, as Paul's widowed father and scientist, Dr Brian Reynolds.
+He also had a recurring role in New Zealand soap opera Shortland Street, as Bobby Wrightman jr in 1996, before playing Jeff Scheppers in teen series Heartbreak High the following year.